How to Get More Working Capital to Grow Your Business

 What do you do if you lack working capital to fund your day-to-day and expansion efforts?

-As a solopreneur, freelancer or small business with a team of employees, the chances are that most of your clients have you working on small projects with quick turnaround times.
+As a small business owner with a team of employees, the chances are that most of your clients have you working on small projects with quick turnaround times.

 Oftentimes, this is ideal; you complete those projects, send out invoices often and receive a constant stream of money.
 Business is good.